 Best Resorts in Cyprus For Families

-With 5 pools, 7 different themed restaurants, and kid’s clubs for every age group this is a great option for people who are looking for 5 star all inclusive Cyprus holidays.
+With 5 pools, 7 different themed restaurants, and kid’s clubs for every age group this is a great option for people who are looking for a 5 star all inclusive holiday in Cyprus with kids.

 We stayed in a beautiful suite with views of the pool.
 We had a living area with a couch, turned bed for Maya and a fridge stocked with free waters, juices and sodas.